-One of the most striking examples of climate change is related to the Arctic sea ice; the image below shows the coverage of ice in September of 2011, at which time the long-sought Northwest Passage is open for shipping.
+One of the most striking examples of climate change is related to the Arctic sea ice; the video below shows the drastic changes in the extent of Arctic sea ice over the last 35 years.
+The ocean is now permanently open to shipping in the summer.

 The Arctic sea ice undergoes large fluctuations over the course of a year, and, like all aspects of the climate system, there is a good deal of natural variability.
 So, while one or two extreme years do not necessarily make a trend, they may be part of a trend.
 Visit NASA's Earth Observatory to see a nice set of maps looking down on the North Pole showing the sea ice extent over the last 12 years; each map shows the long-term mean ice extent in a yellow line.
-One thing that becomes apparent is that there is much more variability in the end-of-summer minimum ice extent than the end-of-winter maximum; another thing that is apparent is that the reduction in Arctic sea ice is not just confined to 2011.
+One thing that becomes apparent is that there is much more variability in the end-of-summer minimum ice extent than the end-of-winter maximum; another thing that is apparent is that the reduction in Arctic sea ice is now a long term trend.

 In the figure below, we see a summary of data on the ice extent, reported as an anomaly (departure from the mean), and it now becomes apparent that there has been a more or less steady decline since about 1970.